 How Does Data Loss Prevention Work?

-Before choosing a DLP software tool or service, it is vital to define a DLP strategy for the entire organization, including general security practices and responsibilities for employees at all levels.
+Before choosing a Data Loss Prevention software tool or service, it is vital to define a DLP strategy for the entire organization, including general security practices and responsibilities for employees at all levels within G Suite domain.

 Often the first step is to classify all corporate data and regulate its access, use, and acceptable methods of sharing based on this classification.